After several studies and researches, we also tested it ourself and it shows that music therapy and dementia go very well together.

 Some experts advise that listening to music before sleeping helps with insomnia, too.

-Even when a person cannot stand up and break a leg, they will probably move their arms and legs promoting coordination.
+Even when a person cannot stand up, they will probably move their arms and legs promoting coordination.

 Tapping and clapping is another response to music that can help introduce feel-good hormones and get the blood flowing right.

 A person can also improve their motor skills when they are playing an instrument.
 It can lead to more independence, especially if an individual is not yet in the last stages of the disease.

 The Alzheimer’s Association confirms that music therapy helps to add something fundamental to the lives of individuals with dementia-related illnesses.

 This is why it is important to learn about music therapy and dementia.
 To some extent, it would be safe to say that music is therapeutic.

 It offers individuals with the illness a chance not only to express themselves but also to engage with others.